-Permission was granted in February 2013 by An Bord Pleanála for a discount foodstore (1,500 sq.m) that has commenced construction on the Local Centre zoned site on the northern side of Oldcourt Road adjacent to Beechdale.
-The permission included for the reservation of a site for 4 no. retail units.
+Permission was granted in February 2013 by An Bord Pleanála for a discount foodstore (1,500 sq.m), which has been construction on the Local Centre zoned site on the northern side of Oldcourt Road adjacent to Beechdale.
+The permission includes for the reservation of a site for 4 no. retail units.